pts/minilibc686/README.md

 assembly.
 Feature tradeoffs were made to achieve small code sizes, so minilibc686 deviates from standard C in many aspects.

-Typical code sizes (total size of the executable program file):
+Typical code sizes (total size of the executable program file, including ELF headers, program code and libc code):

 * A hello-world program in NASM assembly language, using Linux syscalls (demo_hello_linux_nolibc.nasm): **118 bytes**.
 This is not the world